 Other common motivators for home baking are health, satisfaction and joy.
 There were about 20 ingredients in the aforementioned store-bought loaves versus four to six in a homemade loaf.
 Don’t want “sodium stearoyl lactylate” inside that loaf of yours?
 How about the lowercase-challenged “DATEM”?
-They sound more like the ingredients to make an R2-D2 but nonetheless find themselves on the call sheet for Wonder bread —as in, “I wonder what I’m eating?”
-Or, “I wonder what the droids you’re looking for are made of?”
+They sound more like the ingredients to make an R2-D2 but nonetheless find themselves on the call sheet for Wonder bread — as in, “I wonder what I’m eating?”

 For hobbyists, savings is less of a reason than the very satisfying process of creating food from scratch.
 In an interview with HuffPost, associate professor of psychological and brain sciences at Boston University, Donna Pincus, says, “baking has the benefit of allowing people creative expression.”
 The same article also links baking to self-expression, communication, mindfulness, altruism and stress relief.

 The bread machine can be a serious tool for seasoned bakers and beginners alike.
 The benefits of using a bread machine outweigh the stigma that comes with labor-saving devices.
 Aside from cost benefit and health reasons, at the basest level it’s truly hard to beat the intoxicating smell and taste of a fresh loaf.